dowjones/intentionjs/_posts/2013-08-05-explaining-this-sites-responsiveness.md

 }
 {% endhighlight %}

+*Note: on this site we use a different `horizontal_axis` than the one included in context.js.
+Our custom axis includes contexts for 7" tablets and luxury displays.
+If you interested, we consider luxury displays to be greater than 1300 pixels wide, and small tablets to be between 510 and 768 pixels wide.*

+{name:'hdtv', min:1220},
+{name:'standard', min:840},
+{name:'tablet', min:768},
+{name:'smalltablet', min:510},
+{name:'mobile', min:0}],
-*Note: we are using the spectacular [LESS](http://lesscss.org), so if our syntax looks confusing, head to their documentation for a quick breakdown.
+*Another note: we are using the spectacular [LESS](http://lesscss.org), so if our syntax looks confusing, head to their documentation for a quick breakdown.
 We're also omitting some styles for the sake of brevity.*

 #### Current Position Navigation